 Attractive shades that complement most skin tones.
-Includes a powdered eyeliner and eyeshadow and eyeliner applicators.
+Includes a powder eyeliner and eyeshadow and eyeliner applicators.
 Available in several color combinations, including mauve and neutral brown tones.
-Long 8-hour wear.
+Long eight-hour wear.

-Highly-pigmented eyeshadow in eight neutral shades.
+Highly pigmented eyeshadow in eight neutral shades.
 Easy to apply and blend.
 Silky smooth, weightless texture on the skin.
 Mineral formula is gentle around sensitive eyes.
-Last up to 12 hours.
+Lasts up to 12 hours.

 Some colors look different in person.
-Tend to fade throughout the day.
+Tends to fade throughout the day.

 Neutral colors that are practical for any occasion, including everyday wear.
-Shadows feel soft on the skin, and offer long wear.
+Shadows feel soft on the skin and offer long wear.
 Can be used to highlight other areas of the face, such as cheekbones.
 A little color goes a long way.
-Cruelty-free.
+Clean beauty brand.

-Some customers complain of subpar applicator brushes.
+Some customers complain of subpar applicators.
 Shades can appear too dark if applied with a heavy hand.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.